 Tahoe is a popular Bay Area vacation all year long, however, a trip up North may seem daunting with little ones.
 Thanks to our Facebook group, we’ve rounded up some favorite stops to help you out along the way.

 Weather permitting, the trip to Tahoe is about 4 hours long, and totally manageable with stops.
 We’ve added destinations ordered closest to home first, so if you make it past the first one, you can keep on truckin’ until you’re enjoying the beautiful Tahoe shore.

 If you need to stop ASAP, Fairfield is a fun choice.
 Hit up the Jelly Belly Factory for bribe-worthy candies to use throughout the trip, or spend more time at Scandia Family Fun.
 Stay out of the weather with a trip inside to the Jelly Belly or the arcade and laser tag at Scandia.
 Then again, I can almost guarantee you a round of mini-golf in the summer heat will bring on a nice long nap.

 Where to go with kids in Vacaville

-Several of our followers love to stop at Nut Tree Plaza in Vacaville.
-This road stop attraction has got it all – shops, food and fun.
+Several of our community members love to stop at Nut Tree Plaza in Vacaville.
+This road stop attraction has got it all: shops, food and fun.
 Stop into Fentons for a scoop of ice cream, ride the carousel, take a spin around the plaza on the train, or relax with a coffee while your kids climb around the play area.
 Forgot important gear for your vacation?
 Head across the freeway to the Vacaville Premium Outlets to pick one up.
 Lots of options to take a break here.

 Davis with kids